 Founded in 1943, the Waterford Foundation is one of America’s first community-based historic preservation organizations.
-Our mission is to preserve the historic buildings and open spaces of the National Historic Landmark District of Waterford, Virginia, and, through education, to increase the public’s knowledge of life and work in an early American rural community.
+Our mission is to preserve the historic buildings and open spaces of the National Historic Landmark of Waterford, Virginia, and, through education, to increase the public’s knowledge of life and work in an early American rural community.
 We invite you to join us in fulfilling this mission as a Waterford Foundation member, donor, and/or volunteer.

-The Foundation’s efforts to preserve the National Historic Landmark include preservation of the historic buildings it owns in the village as well as providing preservation support to individual owners of historic properties that also are contributing structures to the district.
+The Foundation’s efforts to preserve the National Historic Landmark include preservation of the historic buildings it owns in the village as well as providing preservation support to individual owners of historic properties that also are contributing structures to the village.
 In addition to the village’s national designation, the Commonwealth of Virginia recognizes this same 1,420-acre area in and around the village as a state historic district.

-The village also is within Loudoun County’s Waterford Historic and Cultural Conservation District, a designation placing it under the County’s historic district guidelines.
+The village also is within Loudoun County’s Waterford Historic and Cultural Conservation District, a designation placing it under the County’s historic guidelines.
 These guidelines protect the historic nature of the district and provide guidance to property owners contemplating changes to their properties; the county grants approval for changes.

 Many Waterford properties also have easements placed upon them to protect their historic integrity.
 Easements now in place cover land parcels, building exteriors, and even some interiors.
 Among easement holders of Waterford properties are the National Trust for Historic Preservation, the Land Trust of Virginia, the Virginia Outdoors Foundation, and the Virginia Department of Historic Resources.